Gardens by the Bay: In popular culture

+Some of the illustrations for the Neom project were borrowed from the Gardens by the Bay in Singapore, leading commentators to observe that using an actual image of Singapore to represent a future construction project in Saudi Arabia is an unusual choice.

 Events

-The center hosts events throughout the year.
+Gardens by the Bay hosts several events throughout the year, predominantly the lantern-themed Mid-Autumn Festival, Christmas Wonderland, and River Hongbao (since 2021).
 Dye-nosaur gardens was an immersive and educational event held at Gardens by the Bay in 2017 as part of the annual Children's Festival.
-This event involved several dinosaur inspired characters been found in the exhibits.
+This event involved several dinosaur-inspired characters found in the exhibits.